NREL/dao-tk/README.md

 cost and expected O&M").

 This work is the result of a collaboration between researchers and industry, including:
-* National Renewable Energy Laboratory (Prime awardee, Dr. Mike Wagner lead)
+* National Renewable Energy Laboratory
-* Colorado School of Mines, Prof. Alexandra Newman
+* Colorado School of Mines
-* Northwestern University, Prof. David Morton
+* Northwestern University

-* Argonne National Laboratory, Dr. Sven Leyffer
+Previous contributors include:
-* SolarReserve(TM), Charles Diep and Jolyon Dent
+* Argonne National Laboratory

 For project documentation, please vist the [DAO-Tk wiki](https://github.com/NREL/dao-tk/wiki).